- Nothing to pay upfront

 FCA Deadline for 29th August 2019

-The financial conduct authority has announced that the deadline for people who wish to make a claim for mis-sold policies, has been set for the 29th of August 2019.
+The Financial Conduct Authority has announced that the deadline for people who wish to make a claim for mis-sold policies, has been set for the 29th of August 2019.
 This essentially means that people who believe that they were mis-sold – have until this date to make a complaint to the company which sold them the policy.
-If people do not make a claim by this date or make a claim after this date then they will not be able to claim for compensation.
+If people do not make a claim by this date or if they make a claim after this date, then they will not be able to make a claim for compensation.

-A nationwide ad campaign highlighting the claims deadline and informing people of the need to make a PPI claim, if they already haven’t done so – will begin in August 2017 and it will continue until 2019.
+A nationwide advertising campaign, highlighting the PPI deadline and informing people of the need to make a PPI claim, if they already haven’t done so – will begin in August 2017 and it will continue until August 2019.

 The FCA will spend £42 million pounds on a campaign which will be run and marketed by the famed marketing guru’s Saatchi and Saatchi.
-The adverts will be on television Internet print media and radio and will be designed to create awareness for people of the aforementioned FCA deadline and the specific date that people have until to make a claim, if they wish to do so.
+The adverts will be on Television, Internet, the print media and radio and will be designed to create awareness for people of the aforementioned FCA deadline and the specific date that people have until to make a claim, if they wish to do so.

 Martin Lewis On The Claims Deadline

-One person who has raised concerns regarding the announcement by the FCA of claims deadline for August 2019 is the consumer champion Martin Lewis.
+One person who has raised concerns regarding the announcement by the FCA of a deadline for August 2019 is the consumer champion Martin Lewis.

 Mr Lewis has been lobbying FCA and the UK government to halt implementing the FCA deadline.
 Lewis says that the UK banks cannot be trusted to deal with this deadline.
 He said in a radio interview that the government is essentially only interested in improving the balance sheet of the banks.

-He said that according to FCA data, 50% of people in the last 12 months you have had a PPI claim rejected by the banks have then had they claim overturned by the ombudsman on appeal, which shows that the banks cannot be trusted to deal with such a deadline in a correct manner.
+He added that according to FCA data, 50% of people in the last 12 months who have had a PPI claim rejected by the banks, have then had they claim overturned by the Financial Ombudsman on appeal, which shows that the banks cannot be trusted to deal with such a deadline in a correct manner.

-People have been claimed PPI since the banks lost a high court judgement in April 2011.
-The vast majority of people who were mis-sold premiums have successfully made claims against the banks.
-However there still millions of vulnerable people, who have not yet made a claim.
+People have been claiming PPI since the banks lost a high court judgement in April 2011.
+The vast majority of people who were mis-sold premiums have successfully made complaints against the banks.
+However there are still millions of vulnerable people, who have not yet made a claim.
 The FCA have been seeking to address these concerns by bringing in new rules.